leterDieu/Stellarity-mcoc/mkdocs/docs/items/dragonblade.md

 ## Usage
 Hitting enemies inflicts *'Dragon Stacks'*.
 The amount of Stacks an enemy has at the given moment is represented by a purple sphere above their head - brighter color is equal to more stacks.
 After hitting a mob 3 times, a player can sneak to trigger a powerful punch.
 Stacks are reset after 16 seconds have passed without either a punch or another attack.

 Punching warps affected entity by 6.6 blocks away from the player.
 Mobs can't be warped through blocks, stopping in front of them instead.
 Punch deals 7:heart: х ₃.₅ of base damage.
-This damage ignores a third of enemy armor, meaning that higher defense and enchantments will not protect from the damage as much as they would regularly do.
+This damage ignores 40% of enemy armor, meaning that higher defense and enchantments will not reduce the damage as much as they would regularly do.

 Punched enemies will also have Weakness I applied to them for 7 seconds, on top of being stunned for 1 second.
 Stuns make mobs completely unable to move.
 Immobilization doesn't prevent jumping and fall damage.